bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 you may need to ask your local sys admin to open the requried ports.

 ### Feedback

-We'd love to hear feedback on your experience running ADAM on HPC/Slurm or other deployment architectures, and let us know of any problems you run into via the mailing list or Gitter.
+We'd love to hear feedback on your experience running ADAM on HPC/Slurm or other deployment architectures.
+Please let us know of any problems you run into via the mailing list or Gitter.